jadonk/beaglebone-ai-wiki/Frequently-Asked-Questions.md

+# Is USB type-C only for power?
+No, the dual-role controller offers USB 3.0 SuperSpeed connections at 5,000Mbps, over 10 times faster than USB 2.0 high-speed connections at 480Mbps.

+# Will the board cost over $200 like BeagleBoard-X15?
+No, the board will be around $100, despite having similar features.
+Much of the savings comes from fewer USB 3.0 ports, removal of SATA and PCIe and lower-speed board interconnect.
+The RAM is also reduced from 2GB to 1GB and from 2 Gigabit Ethernet ports to just 1.
+We feel this is a good tradeoff for many people looking to experiment.
+The additional flash and addition of WiFi can largely be covered by the newer design and larger expected sales.

 # Accessories
 ## Power cable
 A 5V 2.5A (25W) adapter should be sufficient.
 It needs to be type-C. Most laptops with type-C should put out enough power to provide both power and a super-speed data connection over this cable.